Aptera Electric Car FAQ

 pump would take about two years for a vendor to design it for a vehicle and Aptera

 Motors can’t wait that long.
-For this reason, they will start out with a resistive heater.
+For this reason, they will start with a resistive heater.

 Anthony said it might be possible to switch to a heat pump later if you want to.

-I’m not too worried about it because a heat pump is really only advantageous down to
+I’m not too worried about it.
+After all, a heat pump is only advantageous down to

 about 40 degrees Fahrenheit because a heat pump pulls heat out of the outside air.
 If the